Parsifal-M/backstage-opa-plugins/plugins/backstage-opa-backend/README.md

 This serves as the OPA Backend Plugin, eventually to route all your OPA needs through!

-This plugin is still in development so please use with caution.
+> There may be breaking changes as this plugin is still in development!
+Please be aware of this!

 # Pre-requisites